Pegahka/SearchLight_fMRI/README.md

 This code is an **extension** of the PYMVPA Searchlight: http://www.pymvpa.org/

-It is meant to add important functionalities to the original searchlight functionalities:
+It is meant to add further functionalities to the original searchlight functionalities:

 - Figures are saved as .figs as well as in the nifti file-format
 - Coordinates and accuracies of the searchlight classification are saved as numpy arrays